DavidCico/Study-of-a-buy-and-hold-investment/README.md

     $ sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

 Finally, the latest release of Seaborn visualization package, which can be installed with pip:

     $ pip install seaborn

-For other Linux flavors, OS X and Windows, packages are available at
+For other Linux flavors, OS X and Windows, packages are available at:

 http://www.python.org/getit/
 https://www.scipy.org/install.html